michaelpatrickpurcell/not-from-around-here/README.md

 One player should act as the facilitator in each round.
 Their job is to ensure that everyone has a chance to contribute and that the discussion stays focused on the topic at hand.

 ## Questions
-During the game, you will ask and answer questions about the extraterrestrials and the game's setting.
+During the game, you will ask and answer questions about both the aliens and the game's setting.
 You will invent the answers to these questions as they arise to describe the world that your characters inhabit.

 ### Factual Questions